sasanmehrabian/sasanmehrabian.github.io/_pages/reg1.md

 4. **Normal distribution of error terms:** Normal distribution of the residuals can be validated by plotting a q-q plot.
 The left graph shows a normal distribution, whereas, the right graph does not.
 <img src="{{ site.url }}{{ site.baseurl }}/images/reg/reg3.png">

 5. **Little or No autocorrelation in the residuals:** Autocorrelation occurs when the residual errors are dependent on each other.The presence of correlation in error terms drastically reduces model’s accuracy.
-This usually occurs in time series models where the next instant is dependent on previous instant.
-Autocorrelation can be tested with the help of Durbin-Watson test.The null hypothesis of the test is that there is no serial correlation.
+This usually occurs in time series models where the next instant is dependent on the previous instant.
+Autocorrelation can be tested with the help of the Durbin-Watson test.The null hypothesis of the test is that there is no serial correlation.
 The Durbin-Watson test statistics is defined as:

 	![DW](https://latex.codecogs.com/gif.latex?DW_%7Btest%7D%3D%5Cfrac%7B%5Csum_%7Bt%3D2%7D%5E%7BT%7D%28e_t-e_%7Bt-1%7D%29%5E2%7D%7B%5Csum_%7Bt%3D1%7D%5E%7BT%7De_t%5E2%7D)